reactive/data-client/docs/graphql/api/Entity.md

 Merge is used to handle cases when an incoming entity is already found.
 This is called directly when the same entity is found in one response.
-By default it is also called when [mergeWithStore()](#mergeWithStore) determines the incoming entity should be merged with an entity already persisted in the Rest Hooks store.
+By default it is also called when [mergeWithStore()](#mergeWithStore) determines the incoming entity should be merged with an entity already persisted in the Reactive Data Client store.

 ### static mergeWithStore(existingMeta, incomingMeta, existing, incoming): mergedValue {#mergeWithStore}